-Over the course of 2013, these reviews have totaled hundreds of thousands of patient opinions.
+Over the course of the year, these reviews have totaled hundreds of thousands of patient opinions.
 While physicians generally receive positive reviews from their patients, only a select few receive uniformly rave reviews across the board.
 Of those that receive rave reviews, only physicians like Drs.
 Stephen M. Desio – with near perfect scores, has been voted by his patients for this honor.
 In fact, of the nation’s 720,000 active physicians, less than 5% were awarded this honor by their patients in 2010.

 Thank you for your support, as we continue to provide an unparalleled medical and surgical experience.

 Once again, Dr. Desio is thankful to American Registry, U.S. News and World Report, Castle Connolly Medical, Ltd., and Vitals.com for selecting him for these prestigious awards.

 Dr. Stephen M. Desio brings his 20 years experience as a Sports Medicine Orthopedic Surgeon to the team to prevent, diagnose and treat injuries.
 His practice philosophy is centered on fitness and conditioning to reduce the risk of injury in sports.
 Dr. Desio, a New York native, attended City College of the City University of New York.
 He graduated from the State University of New York Downstate Medical Center, where he earned his medical degree.
 He completed an Orthopedic Surgery residency at New York University Medical Center, and a Fellowship in Sports Medicine at the University of Utah Medical Center.

 He is Board Certified in both Orthopedic Surgery, as well as Sports Medicine.